FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 Finally, it's time to rank the recent games I've played this year.
 And boy, has it been a good one.
 There's been so many big release that I'm sure there are many to catch up on.
 Funnily enough, the best game of the year according to many publications is not mine.
 And it's not like I don't think that modern classic is terrible by any stretch of the imagination.
 It's just so massive I don't think I've yet to get a grasp on it (those who know which game I'm on about will know).
 So, read on to find out what I consider to be the cream of the crop of interactive media in 2023...

 That being said, another incredible game that offered the same attention to detail didn't get the sales numbers it deserves.
 I'm talking about Alan Wake II.
 The first didn't set the world alight when it creeped onto the XBox 360 over a decade ago, but its reputation has only grown since.
 There are a couple of things to note about its release that may explain these figures despite its near-universal perfect review scores.
-Not only was it a digital-only title, but on PC it was exclusive to the Epic game store.
+Not only was it a digital-only title on consoles, but on PC it was exclusive to the Epic game store.
 As annoying as they are, I'm not against a viable competitor to Steam and although Epic's attempt is a little featureless, it works well enough.
 Regardless, I'd still rather stick with one or the other or - if I had the current consoles - the option to buy a physical disc.
+I do believe its the kind of game that appeals to gamers who want a collection on their shelf.
 It's a portentous sign of what's to come, and I think we may be getting there sooner than many would want.

 Talking about consoles, the only one I really play nowadays is my trusty old switch.
 And they're still releasing bangers for it.
 I do get a sense that the system is winding down with copious amounts of remakes joining its envious library.
 Some are even on my Top-10, which goes to show the pedigree of Nintendo's back catalogue even if they've not been quite as featureful as I'd hoped.
 Rumour has it we'll get news on the Switch 2 in the coming months which I am excited for, but part of me will be very disappointed if my current library will become obsolete along with it.
 I still don't have a PlayStation 5, which makes this the first generation where I haven't wanted one.
 The only true exclusives I would want to play on it are Final Fantasy XVI and Spider-Man 2 but I've no doubt their PC ports will grace my Steam library before the year is out.
 As such, you'd probably likely see these anticipated titles on next year's rundown.